intel/neural-compressor/examples/pytorch/object_detection/ssd_resnet34/quantization/ptq_static/fx/README.md

 ## 1. Environment

-PyTorch 1.8 or higher version is needed with pytorch_fx backend.
+PyTorch 1.8 or higher version is needed.
 We recommend to use Python 3.8.

 ```shell
 cd examples/pytorch/object_detection/ssd_resnet34/quantization/ptq/fx